 2. Grace Bay Beach

-There are throngs of islands that are worthy of a dream vacation and yet Turks and Caicos’ tranquil white sand beaches have our heart—Grace Bay in particular.
+There are throngs of islands that are worthy of a dream vacation, and yet Turks and Caicos’ tranquil white sand beaches have our heart—Grace Bay in particular.
 Powdery soft to the touch and unspoiled, it rivals its distant blue-hued competitors in far-off places of the world and still always comes out on top.

 After Hurricanes Irma and Maria hit the islands two years ago (and two weeks apart), many hotels were forced to close and renovate.
-Now they’re not only reopen for business, they’re thriving and expanding.
+Now they’re not only reopened for business, but they’re also thriving and expanding.
 Seven Stars Resort & Spa, which is situated directly on Grace Bay Beach, recently completed a $12 million dollar refresh and is rolling out the red carpet for honeymooners.
 White-glove service, heated saltwater pools (one of which is adults-only), complimentary water sports, and roomy oceanfront accommodations with well-equipped kitchens, sprawling terraces, and four-poster beds made for sleeping in, are just a few of the perks.
 There’s also a world-class spa, beachside Champagne Shack, and award-winning restaurant, Seven.
 If dining by candlelight next to the sound of crashing waves is more your speed however, they’ll happily coordinate a VIP experience with a personal butler and customized playlist.

-4. Fresh island fare
+4. Fresh Island Fare

-5. Boating excursions abound
+5. Boating Excursions Abound

-There’s no shortage of crystal clear water in Turks and with this sort of maritime landscape comes unlimited reasons to spend the day on a boat.
-Parasailing, snorkeling, conch diving, uninhabited island and abandoned-ship exploring...The list goes on and on and the fact that most vessels in these part—from the modest catamarans to the mega luxury liners—come with rooftop slides (and a rum punch stocked bar) is an added plus.
-Just be sure to book half or full-day excursions with Island Vibes Tours, the #1 operator in the Turks & Caicos.
+There’s no shortage of clear blue water in Turks and Caicos, and with this sort of maritime landscape comes unlimited reasons to spend the day on a boat.
+Parasailing, snorkeling, conch diving, uninhabited island and abandoned-ship exploring...The list goes on and on, and the fact that most vessels in these parts—from the modest catamarans to the mega luxury liners—come with rooftop slides (and a rum punch stocked bar) is an added plus.
+Just be sure to book half or full-day excursions with Island Vibes Tours, the number one operator in the Turks and Caicos.
 Anyone with a dingy can wander up to your beach chair offering their services and their attractive “good deal” pricing, yet these guys are the trustworthy pros.
-They’ll pick you up at your resort, return you home safely, take all your Instagram pics, and even whip up a delish BBQ lunch above deck.
+They’ll pick you up at your resort, return you home safely, take all of your Instagram shots for you, and even whip up a delicious BBQ lunch above deck.

-6. Wellness is a way of life
+6. Wellness Is a Way of Life